kuzudb/kuzu-docs/src/content/docs/cypher/subquery.md

 ```

 #### Nested `EXISTS` subquery
-You can also specify nested subqueries, i.e., a `WHERE EXISTS` sub-query inside another `WHERE EXISTS`.
+You can also specify nested subqueries, i.e., a `WHERE EXISTS` subquery inside another `WHERE EXISTS`.

 For example: